bintangyosua/AlisaDjs/FEATURES.md

 ex: $rps scissors

 ### Info
+All information can be found here, such as a list of commands, someone's avatar, stats from lumina, user information, server stats and more

 `avatar debug help inviteme ping prefix servercount servericon serverinfo stats supportserver uptime userinfo`
 * $help